moonxbt/slate/source/index.html.md

 | id      | The result id         | number    |
 | jsonrpc | The json-rpc  version | string    |

+About data:

+[timestamp, open, high, low, close, amount, change]

 #### AllTicker

+The summary of the K-line info, and the frequency is less than 10op/s

 **HTTP Request**: `POST /api/endpoint`